solecampa/home-test-ui/README.md

 docker compose run --rm tests
 ```

+### 4\.
+Tests can also be run from the Visual Studio Code UI
+When having the playwright plugin installed - tests can be executed by clicking in the green play button

 ### 📝 Test Scenarios

 The tests cover the following main scenarios in the demo application: